reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 In the absence of the Same-Origin Policy, any website will be able to access the document object model (DOM) of other websites and allow it to access potentially sensitive data as well as perform malicious actions on other websites without requiring user consent.

-The following figure shows a HTML page `currentPage.html` making same or cross-origin requests to `targetPage.html`:
+The following figure shows an HTML page `currentPage.html` making same or cross-origin requests to `targetPage.html`:

 ![same vs cross origin urls](/assets/img/posts/cors/samevscross.png)

 As we can see in this diagram, same-origin requests are allowed and cross-origin requests are blocked by default by the browser.

-The URLs of `targetPage.html` that the browser rendering `currentPage.html` considers to be of same or cross origin are listed in this table.
+The URLs of `targetPage.html` that the browser rendering `currentPage.html` considers to be of the same or cross-origin are listed in this table.
 The default port is `80` for HTTP and `443` for HTTPS for the URLs in which we have not specified any port:

 |URLs being Matched| Same Origin or Cross Origin| Reason |
 |-|-|-|